-Figure 15-4: ACEmanager > Admin > Reset
+Figure 14-4: ACEmanager > Admin > Reset

-Field Description Number of System Reboots Count of the number of system reboots over the life of the device or since the last device reboot Periodic Reboot Timer (hours) Reboots the gateway after the specified number of hours.
-0 = Disabled Time of Day (ToD) Reboot: Reboot Interval (days) Number of days between reboots 0 = Disabled Example: If this field is set to 3, the gateway reboots every third day.
-ToD Reboot: Time Zone Offset from UTC Time zone adjustment (Offset in easterly direction from UTC Time) Possible values are -1212 Example: Pacific Standard Time would be -7
+Field Description Number of System Reboots Count of the number of system reboots over the life of the device or since the last device reboot Periodic Reboot Timer (hours) Reboots the router after the specified number of hours.
+0 = Disabled Time of Day (ToD) Reboot: Reboot Interval (days) Number of days between reboots 0 = Disabled Example: If this field is set to 3, the router reboots every third day.
+ToD Reboot: Time Zone Offset from UTC Time zone adjustment (Offset in easterly direction from UTC Time) Possible values are -1212 Example: Pacific Standard Time would be -7 ToD Reboot: Hour of day when Reboot occurs The local hour of the day when the reboot occurs Possible values are 0-23 Example: 4 is 4:00 am Force Reboot Click to force the RV50 to reboot when other means (such as the Reboot button on the Toolbar) are not successful.
+Force Reboot can be used by Sierra Wireless as a means to recover a router during advanced investigations.

-Field Description ToD Reboot: Hour of day when Reboot occurs The local hour of the day when the reboot occurs Possible values are 0-23 Example: 4 is 4:00 am Reset to Factory Default Resets the LX60 and its settings according to the Reset Configuration (see Reset Configuration on page 389.
+Field Description Reset to Factory Default Resets the RV50 and its settings according to the Reset Configuration (see Reset Configuration on page 363.
 After clicking Reset to Factory Default, a confirmation message indicates which settings are affected as part of the reset.
 Are you sure you want to Reset to Factory defaults?
 Only core settings will be preserved OK Cancel Note: After resetting the device to full factory defaults (the Reset Configuration is set to Reset All or Preserve Only User Password), if you are using a management service like ALMS or AMM, Sierra Wireless recommends synchronizing the device again via the management service.
-The re-synchronization enables the management tunnel to re-establish itself.
+The resynchronization enables the management tunnel to re-establish itself.

-Field Description

-Reset Configuration (continued) ALMS LWM2M Keep Alive Interval

-ALMS LWM2M Register On Startup

-HTTP Server and ACEview Services

-Reset Mode

-Network Operator Switching Enabled/Disabled

-Default radio module firmware carrier

-ACEmanager Remote Access

-Low Voltage Standby Mode

-Standby Qualification Period (seconds)

-Standby Voltage (100 milliVolts)

-Resume Immediately at Voltage (100 milliVolts)

-Ethernet Mode (Port 2)

-Ethernet WAN Mode (Port 2)

-Static WAN IP (Port 2)

-Static WAN Netmask (Port 2)

-Static WAN Gateway (Port 2)

-Static WAN DNS1 (Port 2)

-Static WAN DNS2 (Port 2)

-Reset to Custom Configuration-Allows you to reset the device to a custom configuration file, with the option to preserve AAF Apps.
-For more information, see Reset to Custom Configuration on page 391.

-Reset Button Configuration Configures the functionality of the hardware Reset button.
-When not set to Disabled, pressing the hardware Reset button for 7-20 seconds reboots the LX60 and resets it according to the selected Reset button configuration.
-(When resetting the device to its reset configuration, release the Reset button when the power LED flashes red.)

-Disabled-Pressing the hardware Reset button reboots the LX60, but does not reset any of its settings.
+Description Reset to Custom Configuration-Allows you to reset the device to a custom configuration file, with the option to preserve AAF Apps.
+For more information, see Reset to Custom Configuration on page 364.
+Configures the functionality of the hardware Reset button.
+When not set to Disabled, pressing the hardware Reset button for 7-20 seconds reboots the RV50 and resets it according to the selected Reset button configuration.
+(When resetting the levice to its reset configuration, release the Reset button when the power LED flashes red.)
+Disabled-Pressing the hardware Reset button reboots the RV50, but does not reset any of its settings.
 Reset All-All settings, including network settings and passwords, are returned to the factory default values.

-Preserve Core Settings-(default) Setting the Reset Button Configuration to Preserve Core Settings preserves some predetermined settings that enable the LX60 to stay online after a Reset to Factory Default (for a list of settings, see Reset Configuration on page 389).
+Preserve Core Settings-(default) Setting the Reset Button Configuration to Preserve Core Settings preserves some predetermined settings that enable the RV50 to stay online after a Reset to Factory Default (for a list of settings, see Reset Configuration on page 363).
 Reset to Custom Configuration-Allows you to reset the device to a custom configuration, with the option to preserve AAF Apps.
-For more information, see Reset to Custom Configuration on page 391.
+For more information, see Reset to Custom Configuration on page 364.
 Note: This field only affects the hardware Reset button on the device.
-You can always use the "Reset to Factory Default" button in ACEmanager to reset the device.
+You can always use the Reset to Factory Default" button in ACEmanager to reset the device.
+S\NR F

-Note: If this field is set to "Reset All" and the default login password is subsequently lost, the only way to regain access to the AirLink gateway is through AirLink Management Service (account required).